Articles in this section

 3 mins read

-In this article, we will guide you through the process of getting the SelectedItem from the .NET MAUI AutoComplete [SfAutoComplete] control.
-You can get the selected item using the SelectionChanged Event.
+This article guides you through the process of getting the SelectedItem from the .NET MAUI Autocomplete (SfAutocomplete) control.
+You can acquire the selected item using the SelectionChanged event.

 Steps

-In the Xaml page, add the SelectionChanged event in AutoComplete.
-Here, I am going to set the selected item’s value to the text property of a label.
+In the XAML page, add the SelectionChanged event to the Autocomplete.
+Here, we will set the selected item’s value to the text property of a label.

 <VerticalStackLayout Margin="10,0" Spacing="5">